karlseguin/http.zig/readme.md

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.

+## Async, Threads, Scale
+Until async support is re-added to Zig, this library is using a stopgap approach for concurrency.

+In the master branch, a naive thread-per-connection is used.
+This approach is straightforward and simple to reason about.
+Despite using a pool of objects, this approach can still cause unpredictable memory spikes due to the overhead of the threads themselves.
+Plus, performance can be hurt due to thread thrashing.

+As a simple alternative, the `thread_pool = #` configuration value can be set which will use an `std.Thread.Pool`.
+This will make memory usage predictable and can result in better performance.

+If your system has access to poll(2) (e.g. Linux, BSD, MacOS), you can also try the [thread_pool](https://github.com/karlseguin/http.zig/tree/thread_pool) branch.
+This uses a custom thread pool, and poll(2) for better concurrency.
+It also supports additional timeout configurations (though, ideally, you leave them disabled and set timeouts in your reverse proxy).

 # Usage

 ## Simple Use Case